 How is Qurbani Paid?

-Traditionally, Qurbani was such that the people for whom it was compulsory would sacrifice an animal or, at the very least, be present when their sacrifice was being made.
-Due to the distribution of Muslims around the world and the demands of modern life, a lot of Muslims make a monetary Qurbani donation to a charity like Orphans in Need.
+To fulfil their mandatory Qurbani requirements, many Muslims choose to make a monetary Qurbani donation to a charity like Orphans in Need.
 We use the money to purchase animals and slaughter them in accordance with the Qurbani sacrificial rules.
 We then distribute the meat amongst the neediest, though it is important to note that even though the donor may not see their share of the meat, they are still attributed one share for their household and one share for their friends.

 How Much is Qurbani?

 The price of Qurbani is dependent on a range of factors.
 Whether you donate to a Qurbani charity or partake in the sacrifice yourself, you will need to pay for at least one animal.
 Different animals have different values.
 Every eligible Muslim must pay for at least one share for themselves, but it is possible for a person to pay for other people’s shares as well as their own.
 For example, a couple might choose to combine their Qurbani and purchase a larger animal that is worth more than one share, and parents might choose to donate one share for each of them and one share on behalf of their children who are not yet eligible to pay Qurbani as a gesture of goodwill.

 Different animals are worth different shares due to their size.
 Commonly sacrificed animals and their share worth are listed below: